Édouard Lockroy

-Édouard Lockroy (18 July 1838 – 22 November 1913) was a French politician.

-He was born in Paris, the son of Joseph Philippe Simon (1803–1891), an actor and dramatist who took the name of Lockroy.
+Édouard Lockroy (18 July 1838 – 22 November 1913) was a French politician born in Paris, the son of Joseph Philippe Simon (1803–1891), an actor and dramatist who took the name of Lockroy, and of Antoinette Stéphanie Lockroy who wrote two books of fairy tales (Les fées de la famille et Contes à mes nièces).

-Revolutionary years
+Revolutionary

-He had begun by studying art, but in 1860 enlisted as a volunteer under Garibaldi.
+Lockroy began studying art, but in 1860 enlisted as a volunteer under Garibaldi.
 The next three years were spent in Syria as secretary to Ernest Renan, and on his return to Paris he embarked in militant journalism against the Second French Empire in Le Figaro, the Diable à quatre, and eventually in Le Rappel, with which his name was thenceforward intimately connected.
 He commanded a battalion during the siege of Paris, and in February 1871 was elected deputy to the National Assembly where he sat on the extreme left and protested against the preliminaries of peace.

 Radical politician

-In March he signed the proclamation for the election of the Paris Commune, and resigned his seat as deputy.
+In March Lockroy signed the proclamation for the election of the Paris Commune, and resigned his seat as deputy.
 Arrested at Vanves, he remained a prisoner at Versailles and Chartres until June, when he was released without being tried.
 He was more than once imprisoned for violent articles in the press, and in 1872 for a duel with Paul de Cassagnac.

 Lockroy was returned to the Chamber in 1873 as Radical deputy for Bouches-du-Rhône in 1876, 1877 and 1881 for Aix, and in 1881 he was also elected in the 11th arrondissement of Paris.
 He chose to sit for Paris, and was repeatedly re-elected.
 During the elections of 1893 he was shot at by a cab-driver poet named Moore, but was not seriously injured.
 For the first ten years of his parliamentary life he voted consistently with the extreme left, but then adopted a more opportunist policy, and gave his unreserved support to the Brisson ministry of 1885.